Succotash Soup with Garlicky Cornbread Croutons

 - 2 large cloves garlic, minced

-- If necessary, warm up the soup, then ladle it into bowls, sprinkle roasted corn kernels and Garlicky Cornbread Croutons: 2 large leftover pieces of your favorite cornbread cut into ½-inch cubes
+- 2 large leftover pieces of your favorite cornbread cut into ½-inch cubes

 Preheat the oven to 350ºF.
 In a medium-size sauté pan, combine the olive oil and the garlic.
 Turn the heat to medium-low and sauté for 3 to 5 minutes, until fragrant and golden.
 Remove from heat and set aside.
 In a large bowl, gently toss together the cornbread and the garlic oil.
 Transfer to a parchment-lined baking sheet and bake, shaking the pan a few times, until the croutons are golden brown, about 15 minutes.
 Set aside to cool.

 As with other legumes, lima beans are a great source of cholesterol-lowering fiber.
 The beans are also purported to have several other health benefits.